 Some of our students are “naturally strategic” readers.
 You know who I mean – those kids who figure out (seemingly on their own) that they should break up a word into chunks, or start a sentence over if they get stuck.

 But – as I’m sure you already know – this is definitely not true for all of our students.
 For some kids, using decoding strategies doesn’t come quite as naturally.

 So what can we do to help these students?
 What teaching and learning experiences should we create in order to help them become more strategic?
 What do we do when reading strategies just doesn’t seem to stick?

 That’s exactly what I’ll be talking about in today’s post: how to teach decoding strategies to struggling readers.
-I’ll share some ideas for teaching decoding strategies, provide free strategy menus and cards, and discuss how we can use text-based teaching conversations to support our students.
+I’ll share some ideas for teaching decoding strategies and provide some freebies!

 Photo Credits: Africa Studio, Shutterstock